An all-magnonic neuron with tunable fading memory: Results

 The first term on the right-hand side describes the direct RF-excitation with efficiency $\eta(k)$ and power $P_{\mathrm{MW}}$.
-The total magnon intensity dynamically affects the wavevector with two contributions $|\upr{c}{total}(t)|^2 = |\upr{c}{neu}(t)|^2 + |\upr{c}{in}(t)|^2$: magnons excited by the neuron itself and inputs from external sources such as other neurons, both driving a nonlinear frequency shift via Eq. (\ref{equ:nonlinear_shift}).
-The last two terms in Eq. (\ref{equ:ODE}) represent the magnon 'outflow' by linear and nonlinear damping, modeled using prefactors $\lambda$ and $\lambda'$, as is common for high-intensity magnonic systems \cite{slavin.2009.nonlinear-SAO}.
-Equation \ref{equ:ODE} is solved taking into account temporal intensity noise and statistical averaging to improve comparability with stroboscopic measurements and to avoid metastable solutions, which are unlikely in our experimental system due to the spatial inhomogeneity of the extended magnetic medium.
+The total magnon intensity dynamically affects the wavevector with two contributions $|\upr{c}{total}(t)|^2 = |\upr{c}{N}(t)|^2 + |\upr{c}{in}(t)|^2$: magnons excited by the neuron itself and \textit{inputs from external sources} such as other neurons, both driving a nonlinear frequency shift via Eq. (\ref{equ:nonlinear_shift}).
+The last two terms in Eq. (\ref{equ:ODE}) phenomenologically model the magnon loss by linear and nonlinear damping as is common for high-intensity magnonic systems \cite{slavin.2009.nonlinear-SAO, scott.2004.nonlineardampinghighpower}.
+Equation \ref{equ:ODE} is solved with temporal intensity noise and statistical averaging to improve comparability with stroboscopic measurements and to avoid metastable solutions, which are unlikely in our experiment due to the spatial inhomogeneity of the extended magnetic medium.
 Details about the numerical model can be found in the Methods and Supplementary Fig. S2.

 In the simplest case of self-activation, $|c_{\mathrm{in}}(t)|^2 = 0$, the neuron is driven purely by its own RF-excitation.
 This stationary case, shown in Fig. \ref{fig:excitation}b, yields a nonlinear intensity-power relation that agrees qualitatively with the experimental data.
-As shown previously, a propagating magnon pulse can induce a large nonlinear frequency shift even at significant distances from its source \cite{breitbach.2024.erasing}.
-Motivated by this nonlocal interaction, we now consider the complementary case, in which a neuron is triggered by magnons arriving from other neurons, i.e., $|c_{\mathrm{in}}(t)|^2 > 0$, highlighting how the same nonlinear mechanism enables interaction between neurons.
+However, a propagating magnon pulse can also induce a large nonlinear frequency shift even at significant distances from its source \cite{breitbach.2024.erasing}.
+Motivated by this nonlocal interaction, we now consider the intriguing scenario in which a neuron is triggered by magnons originating from external inputs, i.e., $|c_{\mathrm{in}}(t)|^2 > 0$, highlighting how the same nonlinear mechanism could later enable interaction between neurons.

-\section{Neuron triggering}
+\subsection{Neuron triggering}